It’s the 24th season of Woodstock Summer Concert Series!

 Details for the fifth concert in the series will be announced when they are available.

-There are a few updates to concert series rules this year.
 No plastic sheets, blankets, towels, or tarps will be allowed.
 All tables are prohibited this year.
 Chairs will not be allowed in the park until after 6 a.m. on the day before the concert.

 The Woodstock Summer Concert Series is a free event presented by City of Woodstock, Carriage Kia Woodstock, and Woodstock Parks and Recreation.
 Opening acts begin at 7:30 p.m. and headliners take the stage at 8:30 p.m.
 The event is rain or shine.